-Creative nature photography abstracts are often more about form, color, or mood than a specific subject or obvious point of interest.
+Creative abstract nature photography compositions are often more about form, color, or mood than a specific subject or obvious point of interest.
 You can shoot details and abstracts at any time of day – no need to wait for the golden hour, or a fantastic sunset – and you can capture them anywhere… from your own backyard to the most popular photography hotspot of the moment.
 Abstracts can be a unique and compelling addition to your photography portfolio.

 While simplicity and minimalism tend to be themes in my own abstracts, the process isn’t as easy as it may seem.
 Here are a few ideas to get you started capturing abstract photos that grab they eye.